contourpy/contourpy/docs/user_guide/threads.rst

 .. warning::

    The threaded algorithm is work in progress and should be considered experimental.
+It works fine in an isolated environment using the ``contourpy`` tests and benchmarks, but needs to be rigorously tested in real-world environments that that include mixed Python/C++ code and multiple threads.

-``threaded`` shares most of its code with ``serial`` except for the high-level processing of chunks which it performs in parallel using a thread pool rather than serially.
+``threaded`` shares most of its code with ``serial`` except for the high-level processing of chunks which it performs in parallel using a thread pool rather than serially, and creation of NumPy arrays is limited to a single thread at a time.

 .. note::